Last Updated on November 12, 2019

 It must be noted as the length of the fusion increases, the rates of both graft and instrumentation-related complications increase.
 So posterior stabilization is recommended to improve stability and fusion rates and reduce graft and instrumentation-related complications.

 To monitor and decrease the risk of spinal cord injury, spinal cord function can be monitored during surgery using somatosensory evoked potentials.

 Another risk is compromising the vertebral artery, which can cause a stroke.

 Cervical Laminectomy with or without Fusion

-Laminectomy means removal of the lamina.
-Cervical laminectomy is needed in cases of congenital cervical stenosis or if the disease process involves more than 3 levels or multiple discontinuous levels.
-If most of the compression of the spinal cord is posterior, laminectomy can sometimes be used.
+Laminectomy means the removal of the lamina.
+A cervical laminectomy is needed in cases of congenital cervical stenosis or if the disease process involves more than 3 levels or multiple discontinuous levels.
+If most of the compression of the spinal cord is posterior, a laminectomy can sometimes be used.

 The main risk with cervical posterior laminectomy is deterioration in neurological function after surgery.
-Use of intraoperative somatosensory evoked potentials can decrease this risk.
+The use of intraoperative somatosensory evoked potentials can decrease this risk.
 Dural tear, infection, bleeding, increased pain, and instability in the spinal column are other risks.

 If a laminectomy is performed, a fusion is recommended to prevent kyphotic progression.

 Posterior fusion is indicated when there is evidence of instability, failure of anterior fusion, or decompression involving bilateral facetectomy.

-The laminoplasty technique involves osteoplastic enlargement of the spinal canal by performing the laminectomy on one side and then widening the canal by opening the lamina-like a door hinging on the intact side.
+The laminoplasty technique involves osteoplastic enlargement of the spinal canal by performing the laminectomy on one side and then widening the canal by opening the lamina-like door hinging on the intact side.

 This procedure is not associated with the instability that is associated with laminectomy.

 It is used in cervical myelopathy and advanced cervical spondylosis.

 Cervical keyhole Foraminotomy

 Posterolateral keyhole foraminotomy is indicated for posterolateral disc herniation with radicular pain.
 It is an efficient way of decompressing a lateral soft disk without the risks of an anterior approach.
 A bone graft is not needed in this cervical spine surgery.
 Use of an operative microscope helps to achieve good outcomes.